sophia9999/bizcard-ocr-gpt-demo/README.md

     pip install -r requirements.txt
     ```

-4. Set up the `.env` file with your API keys and credentials:
+4. Set up the `.env` file with your API keys and credentials and other settings. you can refer .env.example files to fill out:
     ```env
     GOOGLE_APPLICATION_CREDENTIALS=path/to/your/google-vision-key.json
     OPENAI_API_KEY=your-openai-api-key
+    UVICORN_HOST=0.0.0.0 (for external access, for local test 127.0.0.1) UVICORN_PORT=8000
+    UVICORN_RELOAD=true (for development environment)
+    ...
     ```

 5. Run the server: